Ozzie Albies Player Props: Braves vs. Guardians

-Ozzie Albies -- batting .211 with a double, a triple, three home runs, four walks and seven RBI in his past 10 games -- will be in action for the Atlanta Braves against the Cleveland Guardians, with Shane Bieber on the hill, on July 4 at 7:10 PM ET.
+Ozzie Albies -- with a slugging percentage of .730 in his past 10 games, including five home runs -- will be in action for the Atlanta Braves versus the Cleveland Guardians, with Cal Quantrill on the mound, on July 5 at 7:10 PM ET.

-In his last game he had a one-hit showing (1-for-3) against the Guardians.
+In his last appearance, he mashed two homers in his previous appearance (going 2-for-3) against the Guardians.

 Ozzie Albies Game Info & Props vs. the Guardians